 This is a continuation of Second-Year Arabic I. We will complete the study of the AlKitaab II book sequence along with additional instructional materials.
 In this course, we will continue perfecting knowledge of Arabic integrating the four skills: speaking, listening, reading, and writing using a communicative-oriented, proficiency-based approach.
 By the end of this semester, you should have sufficient comprehension in Arabic to understand most routine social demands and most non-technical real-life conversations as well as some discussions on concrete topics related to particular interests and special fields of competence in a general professional proficiency level.
 You will have broad enough vocabulary that will enable you to read within a normal range of speed with almost complete comprehension a variety of authentic prose material and be able to write about similar topics.
 Also by the end of this semester, you should have a wide range of communicative language ability including grammatical knowledge, discourse knowledge and sociolinguistic knowledge of the Arabic language.
 You should expect text assignments as well as work with DVDs, audio and video materials and websites.
 Exercises and activities include essay writing, social interactions, role plays and in-class conversations, oral and video presentations that cover the interplay of language and culture, extra-curricular activities and a final project.

 Requisite: ARAB 201 or equivalent or consent of the instructor.
 Limited to 18 students.
 Spring semester.
-Five College Senior Lecturer Al-Shalchi.2016-17: Not offered
+Five College Senior Lecturer Al-Shalchi.2019-20: Offered in Spring 2020

 This year-long course continues the study of Modern Standard Arabic.
 The course concentrates on all four skills: reading, writing, speaking, and listening.
 Students will read and discuss authentic texts by writers throughout the Arab world.
 Topics address a variety of political, social, religious, and literary themes and represent a range of genres, styles, and periods.